 We were in Tallinn during the Winter of 2017.
 The last place we visited in town was the Maarjamäe Memorial Complex.
 We were close by, looking for Soviet Statues behind the Estonian History Museum, when an obelisk in the distance caught our eyes.

 Even though it wasn’t the best weather to explore outdoors, we took our cameras and went there since we didn’t know when we would be back in town.

-From the Tallinn city centre, you can spot the central element of the Maarjamäe monument since its tall spire is easy to see from afar.
+From the Tallinn city center, you can spot the central element of the Maarjamäe monument since its tall spire is easy to see from afar.
 This obelisk was the first memorial to be added to the complex.
-It stands in honour of the Soviet Baltic Fleet who defended the Soviet Union against Nazi Germany in 1941.
+It stands in honor of the Soviet Baltic Fleet, which defended the Soviet Union against Nazi Germany in 1941.

-Around it, you can see some typical examples of Soviet-style monumentalism with some pieces of marble and concrete leading up to the sea with the Pirita road standing between it.
+Around it, you can see some typical examples of Soviet-style monumentalism, with pieces of marble and concrete leading up to the sea and the Pirita road standing between them.
 It feels like a gateway, connecting the sea with the mountain where the memorial stands, and we can only imagine how gorgeous it used to be when it was finished.

-There is an abstract metal sculpture suspended between two stone slabs that looks like something out of a video game in the middle of it.
+There is an abstract metal sculpture suspended between two stone slabs in the middle of it that looks like something out of a video game.
 Epic in all the ways Soviet monuments can be.

 When we visited the Maarjamäe Memorial Complex, it was largely empty.
 It felt like one of the many abandoned buildings we have explored in the past.
 We learned that the complex was fenced off in the fall of 2020 since it became a public hazard.
 But the Tallinn City Government wants to take care of the place and asked the state to transfer a lot of land to them so the city can take care of it.